College Funds: Investing for Your Child’s Future

 1. Investing in a 529 Plan

-A 529 Plan is a tax-advantaged education savings account which can be used to pay for K-12 tuition and college/trade school expenses.
+A 529 Plan is a tax-advantaged education savings account that can be used to pay for K-12 tuition and college/trade school expenses.
 Under a 529 Plan, the savings growth is tax-deferred and qualified withdrawals are tax-free.
 These plans are offered by most states and financial institutions.
 However, no matter where the parent decides on opening the account, the child can use the funds in the account to attend a college, university, or trade school anywhere in the country.

 Most 529 Savings Plans offer investment opportunities based on the level of security the parent would elect.
 This means the amount of growth in the account varies depending on the current economic market.